-An Ohio State-led coalition that has been working since 2019 seeks to reduce overdose deaths by 40% in 19 Ohio counties, assisting Ohio counties with prevention, treatment and recovery programs, as part of a \$65.9 million federal research study.
+An Ohio State-led coalition that has been working since 2019 seeks to reduce overdose deaths by 40%

+Wexner Medical Center has worked with more than 4,000 parents through communitybased programs. in 19 Ohio counties, assisting Ohio counties with prevention, treatment and recovery programs, as part of a \$65.9 million federal research study.